jgamblin/NCAA-Prediction/bets.md

 ## 📝 Notes

 ### Betting Strategy
-- **One bet per day** on the single game with the highest predicted win probability
+- **Safest Bet**: The game with the highest predicted win probability
+- **Best Value Bet**: The game with the best combination of high probability and favorable odds
 - Each bet is $1.00 on the team with the highest win probability
 - **Only games with real ESPN moneylines** are tracked
+- **Moneylines more extreme than -1000 are excluded** as unbettable
 - Moneylines shown are American odds (e.g., -110 means risk $110 to win $100)
-- ROI = (Total Profit / Total Wagered) × 100
+- Value Score represents expected profit per dollar wagered

 ### Important Disclaimers
 - **Real moneylines from ESPN API** extracted from official scoreboard endpoint
 - Games showing "OFF" for moneyline are excluded (no betting available)
+- Moneylines < -1000 (e.g., -3000, -100000) are excluded as unbettable
 - **Tracking started fresh** with today's game - no historical synthetic data
 - **Not all games have betting lines** - especially games involving small schools or lower-tier matchups
 - This tracker is for **educational/entertainment purposes** to demonstrate prediction accuracy